diaas-calculator/diaas-calculator-rust/README.md

 - Front + Back:

-  - unit test, ci-cd

-  - suggested recipes

   - giving suggestion based on current mix (a specific search request with the current mix diaaas, so that the backend sorts the food items by better match first.)

+  - suggested / example mixes
 - g co2/g of protein
   - equivalent g of complete protein

   - hidden flag: for diaas that we keep for comparison but we want to hide to most users because we believe there is a better result
+- unit test, ci-cd
   - user profile
 - personal recipes (shared or not)

 - personal food items

 - mode compare: food items and/or mix

 - add more details about studies in case links go dead (name, authors, date, journal). new table?

 - special editor profiles who are allowed to update/delete/create food items (with validation of the administrator)

 - Front

-  - display details about the types of DIAAS. ex DIAAS-rat-> DIAAS on rodents
+  - display details about the types of DIAAS in the detailed view. ex DIAAS-rat-> DIAAS on rodents

-  - display in the main page the type of measure (diaas, pdcaas...). using a logo?
+  - display in the main page the type of measure (diaas, pdcaas...). using a logo or a color?

   - contextual help (especially for mobile devices)